|

 First fire company organized after Town Alderman

-appoint L. A. Cathey to organize same.
-Town Board also
+appoint L. A. Cathey to organize same, so the town no longer has

 of first fire truck from American LaFrance Fire Engine